The Remaining Relative visa (subclass 835) is a permanent visa for people who want to live in Australia to be with their only near relatives.

 - your (and your partner's) only near relatives live in Australia

-- an eligible near relative or their partner will sponsor you and all family members included as applicants in your application
+- an eligible near relative or their partner will sponsor you and all members of your family unit included as applicants in your application

 - you have someone who will provide an assurance of support

-- you and your family members meet health and character requirements.
+- you and members of your family unit meet health and character requirements.

 You should not apply for this visa unless you believe you are likely to be successful, as the visa application charge you pay will not usually be refunded if you withdraw your application or it is refused.